openflighthpc/retype-documentation/Retype_Documentation/functionality_testing/automatic_tests.md

 By performing the tests on the previous pages, it is possible to determine whether a cluster is functioning properly or not.
 However, there is also a set of automated tests that can determine the functionality of a system.

 The functionality test script can be found [here](https://github.com/openflighthpc/reference-evaluation/blob/main/function_tests.sh).
-It contains a series of automatic tests that run through a system and check the services evaluated in this section of the documentation except for Web Suite.
+It contains a series of automatic tests that run through a system and check every service evaluated in this section of the documentation except for Web Suite.
 Upon finding an issue, a message will be sent to the console with a rough description of the error, and what flight service is at fault.
 Depending on the error, the program may cease testing until the issue is fixed.

 ### Usage Guide